cultureshocked/issessionsctf2025potp/README.md

 ![image.png](img/image_1739496200378_0.png)
 The binary was completely stripped of symbols; all that remained were symbols that were necessary for import at runtime (e.g., Windows-related functions)

-Well, we've got an entrypoint and a chain of functions that perform the usual C++ startup stuff, like calling global constructors, so let's keep double-clicking anything not labeled with `exit` or `noreturn` and see if anything interesting pops up.
+Well, we've got an entrypoint and a chain of functions that perform the usual CRT startup stuff, like calling global constructors, so let's keep double-clicking anything not labeled with `exit` or `noreturn` and see if anything interesting pops up.

 ## `main`
 Eventually, after clicking through some of the function calls during initialization, we come across something that looks like this: